scipopt/gcg/doc/resources/install.md

     make gcg
     make install

-Arguments to be added to `make gcg` if needed can be found under \ref makefiles-args.
+Arguments to be added to `make gcg` if needed can be found under @ref makefiles-args.

 ### Step 4: Use GCG!
-See our \ref getting-started - Guide for further comments on the usage.
+See our @ref getting-started - Guide for further comments on the usage.